 The principles of comparative advantage derived from Classical H-O trade model indicate that once developing economy firms (with an abundance of unskilled labors and the scarcity of capital) become global trade partners with firms from advanced economies (with an abundance of skilled labors as well as capital), there will be a rise in demand for unskilled labors; thus causing a cross-country convergence in wages.
 However, whether the convergence effect exists at the firm-level especially under the context of global supply chain still remains unanswered in both the empirical and theoretical literature.
-Shen Liu and Deng (2016) empirically show Marketing firms in advanced economies are not necessarily more profitable than Chinese midstream Assembly firms.
-Figure 1 below shows how the gains are unevenly distributed between Chinese manufacturers and Marketing firms from advanced economies in both the
+H Shen Jim, X.Liu and K.Deng (2016) empirically show upstream Retailers in advanced economies are not necessarily more profitable than Chinese midstream Manufacturers.
+Figure 1 below shows how the gains are unevenly distributed between Chinese manufacturers and Retailers from advanced economies in both the shoes and car industry production chains.